rileehorowitz/AnimateTheConsole/AnimateTheConsoleSolution/ProjectNotes.md

 - Organize code into classes.
 Encapsulate more.

-- Pull images into a list of images inside one using block instead of pulling from individual files in a for loop. (line 267)

-- Set up character dictionaries with multiple fill character options, and have the converter randomly choose from various fill characters.

 - Set color themes for different "videos" based on brightness, Foreground and Background.
 Maybe pull colors from image to dynamically create pallet

 - Solve (the anti-life equations) how to accomplish the more detailed version of image-to-ascii conversion